poupardm-GhostWrath/poupardm-GhostWrath/README.md

 ### 🌱 Learning ...

 I'm currently learning more about Go and SQL.
 I also trying to integrate Docker into the mix to get a better understanding of containerization.
 With this knowledge, I hope to eventually get a better understanding of Kubernetes.
+I am also trying to expand into creating my own homelab to experiment and grow.

 ### 🐻 Boot.Dev ...